MeelahMe/developer-toolkit-api/README.md

 # Developer Toolkit API

 The Developer Toolkit API is a modular backend service built with FastAPI.
-It provides a growing set of utility endpoints that simplify common developer tasks, such as JSON formatting and string manipulation.
-This project is designed for ease of use, extensibility, and clean code organization.
+It provides a growing set of utility endpoints to simplify common developer tasks, such as JSON formatting and string manipulation.
+This project is designed for clarity, scalability, and easy testing.

 ## Features

 - JSON prettifier (minify and beautify raw JSON)
-- Modular, scalable route structure
+- Modular route structure using FastAPI routers
-- Automatically generated OpenAPI documentation
+- Auto-generated OpenAPI docs (Swagger UI and ReDoc)
-- Lightweight and fast with FastAPI
-- Unit testing with `pytest`
+- Unit tested with `pytest`
-- Optional containerization with Docker
+- Continuous integration using GitHub Actions
-- CI-ready with GitHub Actions (coming soon)
+- Optional Docker setup (coming soon)

 ## Project Structure

 ```c#
 developer-toolkit-api/